Coarse geometry of the fire retaining property and group splittings

 \subsection{Group splittings imply retaining}

-\begin{proposition} Let $G$ be a finitely generated group that splits over a finite group.
-If $\Gamma$ is the Cayley graph of $G$ with respect to a finite generating set $S$, then $\Gamma$ has the finite-step retaining property. \end{proposition}
+\begin{proposition} Let $G$ be a finitely generated group that splits over a finite subgroup.
+If $\Gamma$ is the Cayley graph of $G$ with respect to a finite generating set, then $\Gamma$ has the finite-step retaining property. \end{proposition}